-Expenditures during the Quarter were \$9,214 (2020 - 1,654), which were incurred primarily on ongoing site holding and sample storage costs.
+Expenditures during the Quarter were \$8,238 (2021 - \$10,386), which were incurred primarily on ongoing site holding and sample storage costs.

-Subsequent to the end of the Quarter, the Company received an expression of interest in its zirconium product.
+During the Quarter, the Company received an expression of interest in its zirconium product.
 The Basal Zone HREE resource also contains abundant zirconium mineralization averaging over 3% ZrO2.
 Zirconium is now in very short supply in North America and growing in demand as a critical material needed in small modular nuclear reactors ("SMR").
 Demand is growing now for SMRs as a clean energy alternative that can be used to serve the electricity needs of small remote communities to replace diesel generators.